Gokyo Valley Trek-15 days

 After breakfast, we make our way back while admiring the lush green surroundings, amazing mountain landscapes, and a neighboring Sherpa settlement.
 The path finally brings you back to Lukla today.
 Once you reach Lukla, you can unwind and enjoy the accomplishment of your trek.

-• Accommodation Star Hotel
+• Accommodation 3 Star Hotel

 • Max Altitude 2860 m

-• Meal Breakfast and Dinner
+• Meal Breakfast and Lunch

 After an early breakfast, we will take a morning flight from Lukla back to Kathmandu.
 Upon arrival in Kathmandu, we will be transferred to your hotel.
 The rest of the day is free for us to rest, explore the city, or do some last-minute shopping.
 In the evening, we can enjoy a farewell dinner at a traditional Nepali restaurant.
 Overnight stay at a hotel in Kathmandu.

-• Accommodation Star Hotel
+• Accommodation 3 Star Hotel

 • Max Altitude 1400 m

-• Meal Breakfast and Dinner
+• Meal Breakfast and Farewell Dinner

 If your flight from Lukla to Kathmandu is delayed or postponed, we need this day.
 You can go shopping or do other activities today.